cristina celestino: avant garde traditionalist

 On the other hand, the process, in addition to being very artisanal, is very alchemical and not totally controllable: in the moment of cooking (firing), expansions occur, unexpected reactions of the material, rather than variations in color in the case of enamels that make everything unpredictable – only the experience of the Brioni brothers is able to partly foresee how matter can react.

 Although the production remains artisanal, the work in the furnace is increasingly structured and “mechanized” – thanks to new technology that supports handmade work – in order to make manual work more and more precise and efficient.

-(above) Apartment in Paris featuring Fornace Brioni’s Tivoli tile.
+(left) Apartment in Paris featuring Fornace Brioni’s Tivoli tile.
 Design: Batiik Studio / Photo: Giaime Meloni

 Fornace Brioni is a unique reality in its specificity: a deep well of knowledge and a great history in the processing of cotto – which begins with the raw material, earth from the floodplain of Po river.
 It’s a family company, now at the third generation, carried forward by a couple of enterprising, curious, generous and open minded brothers – the perfect combination between craftsmanship and technology, which allows them to give life to products in large scale, with the capacity of a medium factory, and the value of the hand-made.

 clé: How does the material inform and inspire your design?

 Celestino: Firstly, I am very interested in designing floors and wall coverings – because they are the closest product to the architect, the one that in an interior project defines the container and therefore conditions all the following choices (of furniture, textiles, colors).